tessercat/daoistic-book/blog/ants-part-1/content.md

-when they’re not rewarded for merit, not held accountable for corruption, that’s when high and low work against each other.
+when they’re not rewarded for merit, not held accountable for corruption, that’s when high and low are at odds.

-When prince and ministers hate each other, when the cabinet is in chaos and he can't impose order, when accusations are made and he can't judge fairly, when the accused are wronged and he can't hold them to account, that’s when the master is weak and servants are lazy.
+When prince and ministers hate each other, when the cabinet is in chaos and he can't impose order, when accusations are made and he can't get the facts, when the accused are wronged and won't take the blame, that’s when the master is weak and servants are lazy.

-So those who would guide
+So those who wield
 the great craftsman’s blade
 rarely don’t cut their hands.